Previous

 Not only for birders, but for others as well who enjoy everything that's "good" about the place.
 Airplanes from the US are filled with people going to beaches and cruise ships in addition to those going to explore and enjoy "the nature" they've learned of on the Discovery Channel and elsewhere.

-But the group of us who went, during the recent FONT Costa Rica birding tour February 7-14, (the 24th FONT tour in the country), actually saw only few tourists and many birds.
+But the group of us who went, during the FONT Costa Rica birding tour February 7-14, 2004 (the 24th FONT tour in the country), actually saw only few tourists and many birds.
 That's because we went to where less people go, into the southern portion of the country, mostly on the Pacific side.
 From the highest of the mountains, we went south along the Pacific coast to places "off the beaten path" in the hills near Panama, by the coast of the Golfo Dulce (or "Sweet Gulf"), and into the remote Osa Peninsula.

 I was so very fortunate to go to Costa Rica for my first time nearly 30 years ago, with a group of birding friends from Philadelphia.
 Things have changed so much there since then.
 Many square miles of tropical forest disappeared, particularly about two decades ago.
 Big trucks on the highway loaded with big logs were a common sight.
 Also gone today are most of the huge banana plantations that once were.
 It's now positive that more diverse (and bird-friendly) habitats have replaced them.
 Also certainly different now than it was, in a word, is the "infrastructure".
 In most areas, 30 years ago, there were few places to stay, and they were at best basic.
 Today, in many parts of Costa Rica, there are wonderful lodges, where birds and other aspects of nature are just outside the door.
 So, while some raptors, for example, have become more difficult to find as the forest is less, other birds, notably hummingbirds, are easier than ever to see, as many lodges have an array of feeders.